 Directorship noun the office of a company director and the period for which that office is held.

-Directorship noun the practical skill of a company director to create value* encompassing a director's acumen in decision making, ability to guide and inspire those to whom power is delegated, willingness to assist when required and desire to learn and improve (neologism).
+Directorship noun the act of value* creation by a company director.
+Encompassing a company director's acumen in decision making, ability to guide and inspire those to whom power is delegated, willingness to assist when required and desire to learn and improve.

 * value being defined as the capacity of a capital to do work or bring about positive change.
 Capitals described by the International Integrated Reporting Council to include- natural, human, social, intellectual, manufactured and financial capital.

-Used to describe a position or profession, the suffix "ship" has traditionally combined with the noun "director" to describe the office - "She held three directorships".
+And though the suffix "ship" has traditionally combined with the noun "director" to describe the office - "She held three directorships", it has another meaning.

-But ship is more often used to denote an individual's capacity or skill.
+Ship is also used to denote an individual's capacity or skill.
 Think leadership, scholarship and sportsmanship.
 Ship coming from old english -sciepe "state, condition of being and schaeppen "to create a thing of value"which in turn is derived from the base word skap - "to create, ordain, appoint,".

-Now consider that value creation and appointment at the core of the work of the Board:
+Now consider that value creation and appointment at the core of the work of a company director:

 "the board's most important role is to appoint and work with the CEO"